-- (6) A Ballot Designation which uses a word or prefix to indicate a prior profession, vocation, occupation or elected, appointed, or judicial office previously held by the candidate.
+(6) A ballot designation which uses a word or prefix to indicate a prior profession, vocation, occupation or elected, appointed, or judicial office previously held by the candidate.
 These include, but are not limited to: Ex-, former, past, and erstwhile.
-Examples of impermissible designations include: Former Congressman, Ex-Senator, and Former Educator.
-CA Admin Code, Title 2, Division 7, § 20716(g) - (7) A Ballot Designation indicating that a candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper, as such positions do not constitute elective county or state offices as specified in Elections Code § 13107(a)(1).
-A Member of the Central Committee may use as his/her ballot designation the word "Incumbent", but may not use "Member of the Central Committee".
+The Secretary of State's Ballot Designation Regulations state that impermissible designations include: Former Congressman, Ex-Senator, and Former Educator.

+CCR § 20716(g)